adrita78/adrita78.github.io/_pages/projects.md

 ### [Face Classification and Verification using CNN](https://github.com/adrita78/Face-Classification-and-Verification-Using-CNN)
 In this kaggle challenge, worked on implementing pattern recognition problems that require position invariance.
 Specifically on the problem of recognizing or verifying faces in images.
-Ranked among the top 10% of the competition.[Kaggle Link](https://www.kaggle.com/competitions/11-785-s23-hw2p2-classification-slackkaggle)
+Ranked among the top 10% of the competition.
+[Kaggle Link](https://www.kaggle.com/competitions/11-785-s23-hw2p2-classification-slackkaggle)

 ------